JoinMarket-Org/joinmarket-clientserver/docs/tor.md

 sudo vim /etc/tor/torrc
 ```

-and uncomment these two lines to enable onion service startup:
+and uncomment these three lines to enable onion service startup:

 ```
 ControlPort 9051
 CookieAuthentication 1
+CookieAuthFileGroupReadable 1
 ```

 However if you proceed at this point to try to start your yieldgenerator with `python yg-privacyenhanced.py wallet.jmdat` or similar, you will almost certainly get an error like this: